aspose-total/Aspose.Total-Products/total/net/conversion/md-to-dicom/_index.md

 {{< /blocks/products/pf/agp/feature-section >}}

 {{% blocks/products/pf/feature-page-section  h2="Convert MD to DICOM in a Single File via C#" %}}
 Using the API, you can also convert MD to DICOM to a single file.
-In order to convert all pages, you can first render your MD document to one TIFF file and after that you can convert your TIFF file to DICOM.
+In order to convert all pages, you can first render your MD document to one TIFF file and after that you can export TIFF file to DICOM.
 You can open the input file using [Document](https://apireference.aspose.com/pdf/net/aspose.pdf/document) class and create Resolution, TiffSettings, & TIFF device objects.
 You can get a single TIFF image using [Process](https://apireference.aspose.com/pdf/net/aspose.pdf.devices.documentdevice/process/methods/3) method of [TiffDevice](https://apireference.aspose.com/pdf/net/aspose.pdf.devices/tiffdevice) class.
 Finally, you can load TIFF file using [Image](https://apireference.aspose.com/imaging/net/aspose.imaging/image) class and save it to DICOM format using [Save](https://apireference.aspose.com/imaging/net/aspose.imaging.image/save/methods/4) method.
 {{% blocks/products/pf/feature-page-code %}}
 {{< gist "aspose-com-gists" "2f2f0deee186feb29f805d4b26625caf" "convert-pdf-to-single-file.cs" >}}